 Pros: reusable, high quality of output, versatile technique, durable method

 Cons: limited color options, requires specialist equipmentThe screen printing industry is diverse and filled with community and remains a popular way to transfer designs onto fabrics.
 Although fabric is the most typical surface that is used in screen printing, it is also possible to print onto paper, metal, plastic, glass, and wood.The most basic screen printing method involves making a stencil on a mesh screen, then pushing paint or ink through that stencil to create the imprint of your design onto the surface of the chosen material.
 Any designs that are created with the screen printing method can use multiple shades of ink.
-However, with a multi-colored design, it is necessary to apply each individual color with a separate stencil.
+However, with a multi-colored design, it is necessary to apply each individual color with a separate stencil. - Digital Printing

 Used for: desktop publishing, photos, advertising, stationery